Anni-Muuripeal/Anni-Muuripeal/README.md

 ### Projects

-Here is project with three test cases, where I used Playwright and it's inbuild documentation options to automate testing:
+Here is project with three test cases, where I used Playwright and it's built in documentation options to automate testing:

 https://github.com/Anni-Muuripeal/Epicbet-testing

-Here is a forum project that I build in programming school kood/Jõhvi in a team.
-I have started adding Playwright tests to it:
+Here is a forum project that I build in kood/Jõhvi school in a team.
+I am working on adding Playwright tests to it:

 https://github.com/Anni-Muuripeal/Test-forum